near/docs/docs/validator/staking.md

 </blockquote>

 ## Staking to Validators
-There are two way to setup your validator for staking
+There are two ways to setup your validator for staking
 1. Staking directly to the validator
-2. Staking via a contract [Intial-Contracts](https://github.com/near/initial-contracts/tree/master/staking-pool#staking--delegation-contract)
+2. Staking via a contract [Initial-Contracts](https://github.com/near/initial-contracts/tree/master/staking-pool#staking--delegation-contract)

 ### Login

 #### Things to know
 1. You will need to be logged into your wallet in the browser [BetaNet wallet](https://wallet.betanet.near.org)
-2. If you are not logged in you will need to restore you wallet with the secret recovery phrase
+2. If you are not logged in you will need to restore your wallet with the secret recovery phrase.

 ```bash
 near login
 ```
 #### Authorize Near-Shell
 1. Upon calling `near login` a browser may automatically open asking you to authorize the shell.
-2. If a browser does not open you can copy the the link and paste it in the browser
+2. If a browser does not open you can copy the the link and paste it in the browser.
-3. Folow the prompts in the browser
+3. Folow the prompts in the browser.

 Once done, enter that account ID in the shell: